ucdavis/cru-computing/collections/_finjector/what-is-new.markdown

   - PPM Details will now show a GL Revenue Transfer String.
     - This only shows for Internal Project Type Names.
     - In Oracle, manual revenue transfer journals can only be processed at the GL level.
 When transferring revenue into a PPM non-sponsored project, the user must first transfer the revenue into the GL format chart string, and then separately set and/or reconcile the relevant Task budget in the PPM project.
 The display of the GL Revenue Transfer String allows users to quickly and efficiently paste the GL format string into the revenue journal in Oracle when moving funds into or out of the PPM project.
+    - The natural account is set to 775B15 and the purpose to 80.
+All the other values are pulled from the PPM info.
   - Some other minor UI updates for consistency.

 ## 2024-04-10